 Technology can do a lot, but there are still occasional setbacks.
 Live streaming video can pause or fall out of sync with the audio, or freeze completely.
 If you’re talking and pause too long, or you take a minute to think of your answer, be sure to let them know so they will be reassured that there haven’t been any technical issues.

 While we’re discussing how technology can fail, also be sure to speak clearly and at the same speed as the other person.
 When live streaming video audio falls out of sync, it can be difficult to understand the other person.
-Hopefully this won’t be an issue, but speaking clearly can help prevent any miscommunication.
+Hopefully, this won’t be an issue, but speaking clearly can help prevent any miscommunication.

 Look Into The Camera When You’re Talking

 We saved this one for the end because it may be the most important thing you can do.
 Videos are not the same as in-person, because eye contact doesn’t work the same way as having a camera above you.
-Looking at the person’s image when you’re talking mean they don’t see you looking at them.
+Looking at the person’s image when you’re talking means they don’t see you looking at them.
 Since the camera is slightly above the image, they see your eyes looking down.
 This isn’t the confident impression you want to give!
 Figure out where your camera is and look at it when you’re talking.
 Think of this as more of a phone interview with body language thrown in.
 Watch the image when they talk, but look at the camera when you’re talking.
 This one step will make a big difference in what the hiring manager thinks of you.

-Hopefully you’ve now set up a spot near a window and feel fully prepared using each one of our video job interview tips!
+Hopefully, you’ve now set up a spot near a window and feel fully prepared using each one of our video job interview tips!
 If you have taken all of these steps, then you will give the professional image you want to convey at your next online job interview.
 Check out our next blog post, which deals with job interview questions that specifically relate to the coronavirus: